rvillaver/MagicDeckBuilder/README.md

 ## FOR TESTING

-### DISCARD
-When cards are sent to the discard from play, they only go there at the end of turn.
-When they are discarded from play they can’t be access from any means except until after they are sent to the discard at the end of turn

 ### AETHER CRAFTING GUIDE
 experiential, not competitive.
 You want it to be tactical, all about building yourself up.
 Give hindrences to opponents not setting them back.